 - Jung Typology Test – A short, free online version of the famous Myers-Briggs Type Indicator test

-- The Quiet Quiz from Susan Cain, author of Quiet: The Power of Introverts in a World That Can’t Stop Talking – A short test to determine if you’re an introvert or an extrovert
+- The Quiet Revolution Personality Test from Susan Cain, author of Quiet: The Power of Introverts in a World That Can’t Stop Talking – A short test to determine if you’re an introvert or an extrovert

 - Wonderlic Test – A free, abbreviated version of the IQ test used to measure professional football players’ aptitude for learning and problem solving